Slow Cooker Mashed Potatoes are smooth, silky, and extra creamy. The perfect Slow Cooker potatoes for Thanksgiving or Christmas!

 Instructions

-Peel and rinse potatoes.
-Cut into even sized cubes (1 inch x 1 inch approximately) and place into cold slow cooker.
+- Peel and rinse potatoes.
+Cut into even-sized cubes (1-inch x 1-inch approximately) and place them into a cold crockpot.
 Add cold water until potatoes are just covered and sprinkle with salt.
-Add lid and cook on high for 3 -4 hours or until fork tender.
+Add lid and cook on high for 3 -4 hours or until fork-tender.

-Drain potatoes and return to warm slow cooker.
+- Drain potatoes and return to warm crockpot.
 Mash together with butter, cream cheese, milk and seasonings.
 Taste and adjust seasonings.
 Serve immediately.

 Hi Lauren, These Slow Cooker Mashed Potatoes look so creamy, dreamy, & devine!!!!